 Working from home will always bring with it the temptation to log on to other devices when you’re supposed to be streamlining that spreadsheet.
 But try to minimise other devices by putting them out of sight.

-Temptation also lies in the food cupboard and behind the fridge door but again try to stick to meal times to avoid the at-home snackathon which can ultimately lead to weight gain and a loss of confidence.
-Try setting an alarm for coffee break and lunchtime if you find yourself snacking between meals.
+Temptation also lies in the food cupboard and behind the fridge door.
+But, again, try to stick to meal times to avoid the at-home snackathon which can ultimately lead to weight gain and a loss of confidence.
+Try setting an alarm for breaks and lunchtime if you find yourself snacking between meals.

 Walk Away